International SOS: Services

-International SOS focuses on helping organisations and their people reduce exposure to, and mitigate, health, wellbeing and security risks.
+International SOS aims to reduce exposure to and mitigate health, wellbeing and security risks for organisations and their staff.
 Their services include providing a feed of information on world events, assistance services, health consultancy and programmes, education, advice and medical equipment.
 It advises on preventive programmes and assisting with emergency response for employees, including domestic workers, business travellers, expatriates and their dependents.
-Its centres are staffed by physicians, nurses, paramedics, EMT's, operations managers, multilingual coordinators and logistics support personnel.
+Its centres are staffed by physicians, nurses, paramedics, EMT's, security specialists, operations managers, multilingual coordinators and logistics support personnel who speak nearly 100 languages and dialects.
 It also has a global network of external service providers including specialist doctors, hospitals, ambulances, charter aircraft and security personnel.

-The firm's Tracker service monitors the travel of 10 million people, helping organisations to know where their employees are in a crisis.
-The firm joined risk management consultancy Control Risks in releasing an itinerary-forwarding feature TravelTracker in 2016.
+The firm's Tracker service monitors the travel of 7.7 million people, helping organisations to know where their employees are in a crisis.
+The firm joined risk management consultancy Control Risks in releasing an itinerary-forwarding feature for their service, TravelTracker, in 2016.

 The firm operates air ambulances services out of South Africa, Singapore, China, Papua New Guinea, and the Middle East.
 It airlifted 18,000 emergency cases in 2008.

 Organisation

 International SOS is a privately owned company.
 They work with educational organisations, corporate clients (including the majority of the Fortune Global 500), corporate clients (including 89% of the Fortune Global 100 and 64% of Fortune Global 500), governmental organisations and non-governmental organisations (NGOs).

 The firm has headquarters in Singapore and London.
-It operates worldwide via 81 offices and 26 assistance centres serving over 1,000 locations in 90 countries.
+It operates worldwide via 83 offices and 27 assistance centres serving over 1,200 locations in 90 countries.

-The firm takes around 4 million assistance calls every year with 99 languages and dialects spoken in their Assistance Centres, clinics and offices.

 History

-Pascal Rey-Herme, a doctor, and Arnaud Vaissié, a businessman, founded a company (then called AEA International) in 1985 to provide medical assistance services to expatriate communities and international organisations in Southeast Asia.
+Pascal Rey-Herme, a doctor, and Arnaud Vaissié, a businessman, founded AEA International a company registered in Indonesia (also known as PT Asih Eka Abadi) in 1985 to provide medical assistance services to expatriate communities and international organisations in Southeast Asia.
 Over the following decade, the company grew from its base in Singapore and Indonesia into a pan-Asian corporation, with operations in Hong Kong, Australia, Japan and mainland China.
 Key clients included oil and gas companies with operations in remote locations.

 In 1998, AEA International acquired International SOS Assistance, a group of corporations founded in 1974 by Claude Giroux a Canadian entrepreneur, creating the largest medical assistance company in the world.
 Initially, it was known as AEA International SOS, and was renamed International SOS in 1999.
 The acquisition extended the company beyond Asia.

 In 2012, International SOS moved its UK headquarters to Chiswick Business Park, West London.